stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

 * 88.0/21.0 = 4.1905
 * 88.0/25.0 = 3.52

-Either three of four sprints remaining.
+Probably done in four sprints, but possibly in five with the worst-case projection.

-In solving their sprint capacity-planning, did they discover that the roadmap was potentially off by two weeks due to the two bugs and the design uncertainty?
+In solving their sprint capacity-planning, did they discover that the roadmap was potentially off by an entire sprint due to the two bugs and the design uncertainty?
 If so, it was good to discover that now.
 And would have been nice to predict even sooner.

 On the other hand, what if these aren't their first bugs or spikes?
 What if twenty percent of their completed points over the past six sprints were for bugs and spikes?
-Then the release projection - which only contained known user stories - was based on an inflated velocity.
+Then the release projection &mdash; which only contained known upcoming user stories &mdash; was based on an inflated velocity.
 In that case, the five points added during this sprint will likely re-occur.

 For the remainder of the time until release, scrutiny of the software may continue finding small bugs and discover usability rework, while the number of